sphinx-doc/sphinx/doc/usage/extensions/autosectionlabel.rst

 used to make headings which appear multiple times but in different documents unique.

-Use the :conf:`autosectionlabel_full_reference` configuration variable to guarantee that the generated references are unique across a document with similar section names at different levels.
+Use the :confval:`autosectionlabel_full_reference` configuration variable to guarantee that the generated references are unique across a document with similar section names at different levels.